 Leeuwarden is brimming with fantastic museums, shops, bars and unique experiences that you can’t turn down.
 You can easily spend an entire day getting lost down the side streets and stumbling upon new areas that just demand to be explored.

 Let’s look at four of the best things you can do if you want a quick peak into Leeuwarden’s history and culture:

 If you’re looking to dive into the story of Friesland, you need to head to the Fries Museum, which sits on Wilhelminaplein, just three minutes from the train station.

-Although the museum itself is almost 200 years old, it sits in a newly built building, and it’s full of amazing exhibitions that will tell you all you need to know about the north of the Netherlands from way back in the 17th Century up to now.
+Although the museum itself is almost 200 years old, it sits in a newly built building, and it’s full of amazing exhibitions that will tell you all you need to know about the north of the Netherlands.
 You can grab yourself a guided tour (in English, too!) or spend some time taking it all in at your own pace.

 It’s not all just about Friesland though.
 The Fries Museum hosts other exhibits throughout the year, and there’s plenty for kids to see and do — it’s incredibly interactive and can keep you busy for a few hours, especially if the weather isn’t on your side.

 Another incredible place to visit is De Blokhuispoort, an old prison building which is now home to entrepreneurs, shops, restaurants and even a library.

 Wander through the prison gates and catch a glimpse of the surroundings for Frisian criminals back in the 18th and 19th centuries.
 It’s open seven days a week and you can take a guided tour of the old prison each day at 2 PM or 4 PM.